UK Conservatives back down on lobbying plan overhaul

 Associated Press

+“This has been an unbelievable 24 hours even by this government’s chaotic standards,” Keir Starmer. leader of the opposition Labour Party, said after Paterson’s resignation.
+“Only yesterday Boris Johnson was forcing his MPs to rip up the rules on standards in public life in a truly damning indictment of this prime minister and the corrupt government he leads.”

+Starmer argued that Johnson “must now apologize to the entire country for this grubby attempt to cover up for the misdemeanor of his friend.”

-The furious dispute came after British lawmakers voted Wednesday not to suspend fellow MP Owen Paterson after he was found to have broken lobbying rules.
-Following the vote, it seemed Paterson was set to avoid the 30-day suspension recommended by the Commons standards committee.
+The furious dispute came after lawmakers voted Wednesday not to suspend Paterson after he was found to have broken lobbying rules.
+Following the vote, it seemed Paterson was set to avoid the 30-day suspension recommended by the House of Commons’ standards committee.

 By Thursday morning, the government was changing course.
 House of Commons Leader Jacob Rees-Mogg said he would look for cross-party consensus on overhauling the disciplinary process and that the link between the Paterson case and the future system for lawmakers must be severed.